Maria Alba-Fisch, Ph.D.

 Maria Alba-Fisch, Ph.D., a licensed psychologist, received her doctorate from Columbia University and received further specialized training in the evaluation of children and their families as Staff Psychologist at Downstate Medical Center, Department of Child and Adolescent Psychiatry.
 Dr. Alba-Fisch was later Chief Psychologist and Coordinator of the Children's Evaluation Unit at Peninsula Counseling Center in Woodmere, New York.
 She holds a Certificate of Specialization in Psychoanalysis and Psychotherapy from New York University Postdoctoral Program and has received training in the use of hypnosis and relaxation techniques.

-In addition to her clinical practice, Dr. Alba-Fisch has worked with lawyers, financial planners and other mental health practitioners to develop the Collaborative Divorce Team of the Hudson Valley, making this non-adversarial process available to divorcing families in Dutchess County. .In conjunction with Dr. Marsha Shelov, she researched, developed and offers a short term therapy program for divorced families with symptomatic children
+Although her clinical practice is her primary focus, Dr. Alba-Fisch has worked with lawyers, financial planners and other mental health practitioners to develop the Collaborative Divorce Team of the Hudson Valley, making this non-adversarial process available to divorcing families in Dutchess County.
+She is a founding member of the Collaborative Divorce Training Consortium, offering advanced training for professionals in collaborative divorce interdisciplinary teams, divorce coaching and child specialist work.

-She is a member of the American Psychological Association, the New York State Psychological Association, the Hudson Valley Psychological Association, and the Society for the Exploration of Psychotherapy Integration, the International Academy of Collaborative Professionals.
+She is a member of the American Psychological Association, the New York State Psychological Association, the Hudson Valley Psychological Association, the Westchester County Psychological Association, the Society for the Exploration of Psychotherapy Integration, and the International Academy of Collaborative Professionals.
+Dr. Alba-Fisch is also an active and founding member of the Hudson Valley Collaborative Divorce and Dispute Resolution Association.

 Current Interests